-To optimize the parity decomposition just discussed on the informative part of the produced signals, it is advisable to suitably choose $t_f$ to allow for the best tracking of symmetries that might be present in the original signal: this is discussed in Section III-A. When iterated, a tree may be constructed by repeating the even-odd decomposition process for every component.
-The tree thus becomes ternary, since three signals remain as presented in Section II-A, that is, the decomposition must be repeated for each even, odd, and tail component.
-This tree represents what we refer to as the Mirror Transform (MT) of the signal, that we formally define in Section III-B.
+To optimize the parity decomposition just discussed on the informative part of the produced signals, it is advisable to suitably choose t_f to allow for the best tracking of symmetries that might be present in the original signal: this is discussed in Sec.
+III-A. When iterated, a tree may be constructed by repeating the even-odd decomposition process for every component.
+The tree thus becomes ternary, since three signals remain as presented in Sec.
+II, that is, the decomposition must be repeated for each even, odd, and tail component.
+This tree represents what we refer to as the ternary of the signal, that we formally define in Sec.
+III-B.

-A. Finding the Optimal Symmetry Point
+A. Finding the optimal symmetry point

-In Section II-B we have shown how to perform the even-odd decomposition around an arbitrary mirroring point $t_f$ which is not the support midpoint, and divide the resulting signals according to their informative support.
-Our objective is now to determine whether an optimal symmetry point $t_0$ can be identified.
-If a signal is symmetric (or antisymmetric) with respect to a certain point $t_0$ , performing the even-odd decomposition using $t_f = t_0$ as mirroring point would output the even and odd signals, $x_e(t)$ and $x_o(t)$ , whose energies are in great disproportion.
-Therefore, it is natural to search for all $t_f$ for which there is a maximum decoupling of the energies $E_e$ and $E_o$ associated to the even and odd parts, as expressed from (6) when $t_f$ varies (see also [15]).
+In Sec.
+II-B we have shown how to perform the evenodd decomposition around an arbitrary mirroring point t_f which is not the support midpoint, and divide the resulting signals according to their informative support.
+Our objective is now to determine whether an optimal symmetry point t_0 can be identified.
+If a signal is symmetric (or antisymmetric) with respect to a certain point t_0 , performing the even-odd decomposition using $t_f = t_0$ as mirroring point would output the even and odd signals, $x_e(t)$ and $x_o(t)$, whose energies are in great disproportion.
+Therefore, it is natural to search for all t_f for which there is a maximum decoupling of the energies E_e and E_o associated to the even and odd parts, as expressed from Eq.
+(6) when t_f varies (see also [15]).

-Since the energies $E_e$ and $E_o$ depend on $t_f$ , to sum up to E both possess the same extreme points.
-The optimal symmetry point $t_0$ corresponds to the maximum of either $E_o$ or $E_e$ (i.e., respectively the minimum of $E_e$ or $E_o$ ).
-The search for $t_0$ is meaningless when applied to zero-energy signals.
+Since the energies E_e and E_o depend on t_f , to sum up to E both possess the same extreme points.
+The optimal symmetry point t_0 corresponds to the maximum of either E_o or E_e (i.e., respectively the minimum of E_e or E_o).
+The search for t_0 is meaningless when applied to zero-energy signals.

-To find $t_0$ , let us therefore concentrate on the extrema of the energy of the even part.
+To find t_0 , let us therefore concentrate on the extrema of the energy of the even part.
 For a complex x(t), we have: